mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 is not equal to the current pool's generation number then the error MUST be ignored.

-Clients MUST NOT handle errors that have stale toplogyVersions.
-That is, a client MUST NOT handle a command error unless one or more of the following conditions are true:

-#.
-The current ServerDescription's topologyVersion is null.
+Clients MUST NOT handle errors that have stale topologyVersions.
+That is, a client MUST NOT handle a command error unless the error's topologyVersion is strictly greater than the current ServerDescription's topologyVersion (see `topologyVersion Comparison`_).
-#.
-The command error does not contain a "topologyVersion" field.
-#.
-The current ServerDescription's topologyVersion is strictly less than the
-   command error's topologyVersion.

 (See `Why ignore errors based on CMAP's generation number?`_ and `What is the purpose of topologyVersion?`_)